bigbluebutton/bigbluebutton.github.io/_posts/2.4/2021-05-01-architecture.md

 The BigBlueButton API provides a third-party integration (such as the [BigBlueButtonBN plugin](https://moodle.org/plugins/mod_bigbluebuttonbn) for Moodle) with an endpoint to control the BigBlueButton server.

 Every access to BigBlueButton comes through a front-end portal (we refer to as a third-party application).
-BigBlueButton integrates Moodle, Wordpress, Canvas, Sakai, and others (see [third-party integrations](http://bigbluebutton.org/integrations/)).
-BigBlueButton comes with its own front-end called [Greenlight](/install/greenlight-v2.html).
+BigBlueButton integrates Moodle, Wordpress, Canvas, Sakai, MatterMost, and others (see [third-party integrations](http://bigbluebutton.org/integrations/)).
+BigBlueButton comes with its own front-end called [Greenlight](/greenlight/gl-install.html).
 When using a learning management system (LMS) such as Moodle, teachers can setup BigBlueButton rooms within their course and students can access the rooms and their recordings.

-The BigBlueButton comes with some simple [API demos](http://demo.bigbluebutton.org/demo/demo1.jsp).
+The BigBlueButton comes with some simple [API demos](2.4/install.html#install).
 Regardless of which front-end you use, they all use the [API](/dev/api.html) under the hood.

 ## Redis PubSub